tom0521/Home-Server/python/README.md

 ## Usage

-All responses will have the form
+All responses will have the form (eventually...)

 ```json
 {